vesta-webtrees-2-custom-modules/vesta_personal_facts/README.md

 * Links to external maps (Google, Bing, OpenStreetMap) are configurable via module administration.

-* Additional map services may be integrated on request.
-Currently we have:
+* Additional map services:
   * [Mapire.eu](https://mapire.eu), providing a historical map of Europe in the XIX. century, and of the United States of America (1880-1926).
-    * An option to configure an additional custom map provider.
+  * The option to configure an additional custom map provider via the control panel.

 * The respective location data is obtained directly from GEDCOM, and may also be provided by other custom modules.